-Caution: Do not give the carrot to the goat or he'll eat it and not follow you.
+CAUTION: Do not give the carrot to the goat or he'll eat it and not follow you.

 With the goat tagging along, leave the pen and walk two screens east to the fairy godmother screen.
 From there go north two more screens and encounter the troll.
 There are two ways past the big fella.
 If the goat is with you, it will attack the troll, butting it off the bridge and scoring you points.
 The goat then disappears from your life forever.
-If old Billy G. is not with you, the troll will accept a treasure-the gold egg, gold walnut, pouch of diamonds, or the leprechaun king's scepter.
+If the old goat is not with you, the troll will accept a treasure: the golden egg, the gold-filled walnut, the pouch of diamonds, or the leprechaun king's scepter.
 You lose points, however, solving the problem this way.

 Cross the bridge and talk to the gnome.
 He will give you three tries to guess his name.
-If you fail, he gives you the key that fits the door into the mountain.
+If you fail, he gives you the key that fits the door in the mountain.
 The door is west of where you met the elf, south of the walnut tree, and north of the oak tree with the golden egg.
 If you guess correctly, he gives you magic beans.
 His name, Rumplestiltskin, is a wrong answer.
-The answer is IFNKOVHGROGHPRM, which is Rumplestiltskin spelled in a backwards alphabet (you substitute the letter "z" for "a", "y" for "b", and so on for the entire alphabet).
+The answer is IFNKOVHGROGHPRM, which is Rumplestiltskin spelled in a backwards alphabet (you substitute the letter z for a, y for b, and so on for the entire alphabet).